-How did you develop your style, and what tips would you have for others?
 I always wanted to build my ideas through the crafted medium, trying to transmit the sense of touch in the graphic pieces we do.
 At the beginning I was very focused on the idea of taking graphic design to a different perspective, adding something else to the discipline.
 The main idea was to mix 3D physical design constructions with 2D as a final result.

-What career advice would you give your 16yr old self?
 Believe in your ideas, work hard and convert your student work into your passion.
 Passion is the reason of doing what I am doing today.

 To have the opportunity to run a studio with a bunch of nice people.
 To teach in the some of the Design schools, to talk in front of 3000 people, and to be part of the AGI (Alliance Graphique International) probably the most prestigious association for graphic designers in the world.

-What has been some of the biggest lessons you’ve learnt along the way? —Listen to the client, but don´t leave them to design
+—Listen to the client, but don´t leave them to design

 —Believe in what you do as much as you can.

 —Don´t leave your ideas in a sketchbook, make them real! now!